 Poor incident or issue reporting channels and policies can cause blockages in identifying and resolving issues.
 To learn from past mistakes, you need to enable the possibility for employees to report and notify you when mistakes happen.
 To do this, you need to have a proper channel, make sure people know how to find it, and make the reporting itself as effortless as it can be.

 If the strategy of your department or business isn't communicated properly, employees won’t know their goals, objectives or how to best execute their everyday work.
 This makes it more likely that they will face problems and failures.
 To address this, make sure that everybody understands both the bigger scope and how their role plays into achieving it.
 As an additional tip, we highly recommend organisations to look into both KPIs (Key Performance Indicators) and OKRs (Objectives and Key Results).

 9. Lack of employee involvement

 The role of management and a manager is key for minimising failures and mistakes.
-Managers are responsible for defining clear plans and goals, conducting quality checks, and organising and monitoring their team's performance.
-A part of the perfomance success also comes down to how involved and engaged each individual team member is.
+Managers are responsible for defining clear plans and goals, conducting quality checks, organising and monitoring their team's performance, and reducing the organisational fear of failure .
+A part of the performance success also comes down to how involved and engaged each individual team member is.
 Employee involvement has a direct impact on the efficiency and bottom-line of the business, as it also includes high levels of productivity.
 If employees aren't feeling involved in setting the KPIs, OKRs or strategies for their work, then the team motivation drops.
 This leaves room for more errors, and slow delivery times.